Physics informed neural networks for continuum micromechanics: CT-scan of a heterogeneous microstructure

 Unlike in the case of a single inclusion as seen in \autoref{sec:example_pinn_inhomo}, for real-world microstructures an analytical description of the distribution of material parameters almost never exists.
 For more complex distributions we therefore propose the usage of an ANN, a \textit{material network}, which learns the underlying microstructure in a supervised manner.
 A densely connected ANN from \autoref{sec:ann} is trained on the microstructure, such that

 whereas the activation function $\phi^{(n_L)}$ in \autoref{eq:hidden} of the last layer $\bm{h}^{(n_L)}$ is defined in the case of $\lambda(\bm{x})$ as

 to only render physically admissible results.
-Here, $\lambda_{max}$ and $\lambda_{min}$ are the maximum and minimum values for $\lambda(\bm{x})$ in the domain $\Omega$ from \autoref{eq:domain}. \autoref{eq:matnet} is formulated similarly for $\mu(\bm{x})$.
-The resulting scalar fields then can be used within the PINN.
+Here, $\lambda_{max}$ and $\lambda_{min}$ are the maximum and minimum values for $\lambda(\bm{x})$ in the domain $\Omega$ from \autoref{eq:domain}. \autoref{eq:matnet} is formulated similarly for $\mu(\bm{x})$. \rv{Therefore, the material network just learns to predict the correct material phase at a given spatial coordinate.
+During training, a pair consisting of a coordinate and the correct material phase is provided.
+As no generalization is needed, the training can be seen as a kind of overfitting to the spatial distribution of material phases.
+The resulting material network is a global, infinitely differentiable or smooth function for the given domain, which approximates the material distribution.
+The training usually only lasts several minutes.} The resulting scalar fields then can be used within the PINN.
 This approach yields a smooth extension of the microstructure under consideration.
 In this work, an ANN with $n_L = 20$ layers and $n_u = 15$ units trained via BFGS yielded the best results.
 The material parameters $\lambda(\bm{x})$ and $\mu(\bm{x})$ are chosen as in \autoref{sec:example_pinn_inhomo}.